zk-DELX/zkDELX-contracts/README.md

 To further decentralize the platform, the backend database also utilizes a decentralized database to store information.
 As a result, the transaction data can potentially become a public good product that facilitates research and development within the green industry.

-Refer to [excalidraw](https://excalidraw.com/#room=1e40eb59d4910c89d990,kqi-1NwQ7TxqgMy-49i0Nw) for the system design.
+Refer to [excalidraw](https://excalidraw.com/#room=1e40eb59d4910c89d990,kqi-1NwQ7TxqgMy-49i0Nw) for the system design and and [these slides](https://docs.google.com/presentation/d/1IRCl-LmM3ytD--NWAEF0NsmdatydBXYflLBzF42_WFM/edit) for the project introduction.

 ## Specifications

-- In frontend, all prices keep two decimals precision in dollars, e.g., 0.47 $/KWh, and when interacting with smart contract, all prices are represented in cents, e.g., 47 cents/KWh.
+- In frontend, all prices keep two decimals precision in dollars, e.g., 0.47 $/KWh.
+When interacting with smart contract, all prices related args are represented in BigNumber.
 - People can choose to pay in various stablecoins, USDT, USDC etc. The value of a KWh of electricity should be always stable.
 Involving Eth for payments will break this stability.
 Look at [here](https://www.statista.com/statistics/263492/electricity-prices-in-selected-countries/) for the worldwide electricity household prices.
-- User types: consumer, prosumer, producer
+- User types: buyer, seller

 ## Foundry Installation